 -Passholders can purchase for themselves and up to 3 Guests.

 -DVC Members can purchase for themselves and up to 5 Guests.

-Active Duty, Retired, and Permanently Disabled US Military, including members of the U.S. Coast Guard and active members of the National Guard or Reservists, can purchase discounted tickets for themselves and up to 5 family members and/or friends for select dates.
-TThe tickets may be purchased in person at any theme park ticket window, guest relations location or Shades of Green with proper military ID.
-For sold out parties, Military discounted tickets for Mickey’s Very Merry Christmas Party will be available only at the Magic Kingdom Front Gate Guest Relations window on the day of the event.
-Discounted tickets are NOT available online, by phone or at MWR/ITT locations.
+Active Duty, Retired, and Permanently Disabled US Military, including members of the U.S. Coast Guard and active members of the National Guard or Reservists (with current military ID) can purchase discounted tickets for themselves and up to 5 family members and/or friends for select dates.
+The tickets may be purchased at any theme park ticket window or Guest Relations Office.
+Tickets are NOT available online, by phone, at Shades of Green or MWR/ITT locations.

 New for 2016

 Mickey’s Most Merriest Celebration will make its debut for the 2016 holiday season.
 In this all-new show, Mickey and his pals invite some of their friends over for an unforgettable Christmas party filled with music, dancing, color and fun.
 Look for Woody and Jessie from Toy Story, Peter Pan, Snow White, and many more!
 Featuring medleys of delightful holiday songs both classic and contemporary, along with special effects, magical projections and beloved Disney characters, “Mickey’s Most Merriest Celebration” will be presented on the Cinderella Castle Forecourt Stage.